Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: Contracting neural network dynamics

 where the final equality is by Lemma~\ref{lemma:affine-scaling}.
 Statement~\ref{osL:fr-1:2} is then a consequence of Corollary~\ref{cor:minimax}. \end{proof}

-\begin{remark} For invertible $A \in \real^{n \times n}$, Theorems~\ref{thm:osL-firingrate}\ref{osL:FR:1} and~\ref{thm:osL-fr-1}\ref{osL:fr-1:1} provide an \emph{exact value} for the minimal one-sided Lipschitz constant of the firing rate model.
-If $A$ is not invertible, then the closure of the image of the map $x \mapsto \jac{\Phi}(Ax + u)$ may not be $[\dmin,\dmax]^n$.
-For non-invertible $A$ and arbitrary $\eta \in \realpositive^n$, the values presented are instead upper bounds on the minimal one-sided Lipschitz constant. \end{remark}
+\begin{remark} For invertible $A \in \real^{n \times n}$, Theorems~\ref{thm:osL-firingrate}\ref{osL:FR:1} and~\ref{thm:osL-fr-1}\ref{osL:fr-1:1} provide an \emph{exact value} for the minimal one-sided Lipschitz constant of the firing rate model with respect to a given norm.
+If $A$ is not invertible, then the closure of the image of the map $x \mapsto \jac{\Phi}(Ax + u)$ may not contain all the vertices of the set $[\dmin,\dmax]^n$.
+For non-invertible $A$ and arbitrary $\eta \in \realpositive^n$, the values presented in these theorems are instead upper bounds on the minimal one-sided Lipschitz constant. \end{remark}

+In Figure~\ref{fig:phase-portrait}, we plot the phase portrait of a $2$-dimensional firing-rate neural network,~\eqref{eq:firingrate}, along with level sets of the corresponding Lyapunov function.
+We highlight the utility of optimizing the weight of the $\ell_\infty$ norm.
+Namely, although the firing-rate neural network example is not contracting with respect to the $\ell_\infty$ norm, it is contracting with respect to a weighted $\ell_\infty$ norm, where the optimal diagonal weight is $[\eta^{\star}]^{-1}$, where $\eta^{\star}$ is the right dominant eigenvector of $\metzler{A}$.

 \end{arxiv}